streamx-hub/streamx-blueprints/services/processing/resource-downloader/README.md

 - `streamx.blueprints.resource-downloader.repeat-interval-millis`
-  Defines the time (in milliseconds) between resource that matches `url-repeating-pattern`, will be requested for download, and if changed new version of it will be stored at the delivery service.
+  Defines the time (in milliseconds) between resource that matches `url-repeating-pattern`, will be requested for download, and if changed new version of it will be stored at the edge service.
   **Default**: 30000 milliseconds